NateCross/Nate-Dotfiles/README.md

   - Well, there's already python, but yeah you need it
   - pyright
   - Lua in case ya wanna work with that
-- Lints
+- ~~Lints~~
-  - CppCheck
+  - ~~CppCheck~~
-  - Pylint
+  - ~~Pylint~~~

 ## TODO

 - Cleanup, refactor .zshrc and kitty.conf
-  - A lot of stuff in .zshrc is misplaced.
-Needs reorganization
+  - ~~A lot of stuff in .zshrc is misplaced.
+Needs reorganization~~
+  - Things are much better in the .zshrc now.
+Now for the kitty.conf
+- Add Vim folds to the configs
+- Add linters; learn to use them
+- Figure out the LS_COLORS thing to make the autocomplete directories prettier
+- Properly credit whoever made the ASCII art of the rose.
+I'm really sorry!
 - Customize quick menu; add compile commands
   - Add the 'GithubFiles' fzf
   - Add project compile commands; see init.vim